ucabgao/AnnotationExercise/README.md

 bug's location (which file it resides in), we select the file name which is text in the webpages.
 We rightclick the selected text and a context menu pops out.
 We can open this file locally by clicking the second option **Open File**.
 Currently, the default editor is `mvim`.
 The author can customise the editor via the configuration file `config.xml`.

-For example, for the fix commit which fixes the issue at https://github.com/wearecontrast/FormFiller/issues/7, we would select the text **src/FormFiller.js** on https://github.com/wearecontrast/FormFiller/commit/144575e271c7f6889624fd9b900b04ac1e09a22a.
+For example, for the fix commit which fixes the issue at https://github.com/wearecontrast/FormFiller/issues/7, we would select the text **src/FormFiller.js** in the middle of the webpage https://github.com/wearecontrast/FormFiller/commit/144575e271c7f6889624fd9b900b04ac1e09a22a.
 After right-clicking it, we would select the option **Open File** and the editor window will pop out.

 We can use this GUI to record some annotation statistics, such as annotation time, whether a bug is detectable by the two